-Don’t fear if your language skills don’t quite pass muster – there will usually be an English speaking one around too.
-Lots of English mountain leaders have taken a huge amount of time and effort to get an International Mountain Leader qualifications (I have my final assessment coming up very soon!) and linked this with a change of life so that they can live and work outside of the UK.
+Don’t worry if your language skills don’t quite pass muster – there will usually be an English speaking guide around too.
+Lots of English mountain leaders have taken a huge amount of time and effort to get an International Mountain Leader qualifications and linked this with a change of life so that they can live and work outside of the UK.

 Your ‘Accompagnateur de montagne’ (mountain leader) will have a UIMLA and or BAIML badge to show that they are qualified to look after your safety in the mountains.

 Winterised: This is the professional standard you must look for in any British leader that’s going to take you off into the wilds!
 You’ve seen the movies right?
 Trekking off into the ass-end of nowhere with someone unqualified is bonkers.

 Simone took a group of us up to a gorgeous area with amazing views, beautiful snow and wonderful blue skies.
 She taught the group how to put on and walk in snowshoes and how to make a new track in the snow as well as basic avalanche safety.
 We also had the time to take in the environment – looking at animal tracks; clouds; and the awesome Mont Blanc.
 We ran like crazy loons down a small slope with brand new untouched snow, we made snow angels and we laughed a lot!